-EUNOMIA unites a highly complementary consortium of 10 partners from 9 European countries from cross-disciplines and cross-sectors including academic, decentralised social media, public journalism organisations and SMEs.
-Specifically, University of Greenwich, Blasting News, Trilateral Research, SYNYO, INOV, University of West Attica, University of Nicosia, ORF, Eugen Rochko (creator of Mastodon), SIMAVI.
-The joint data controllership is between EUNOMIA project partners: University of Greenwich, INOV, University of West Attica and University of Nicosia.
+EUNOMIA unites a highly complementary consortium of 10 partners from 9 European countries from cross-disciplines and cross-sectors including academic, decentralised social media, public journalism organisations and SMEs (University of Greenwich, Blasting News, Trilateral Research, SYNYO, INOV, University of West Attica, University of Nicosia, ORF, Eugen Rochko and SIMAVI).

 Posts, following and other public information: The list of people you follow is listed publicly, the same is true for your followers.
 When you submit a message, the date and time is stored as well as the application you submitted the message from.
 Messages may contain media attachments, such as pictures and videos.
 Public and unlisted posts are available publicly.
 When you feature a post on your profile, that is also publicly available information.
 Your posts are delivered to your followers, in some cases it means they are delivered to different servers and copies are stored there.
 When you delete posts, this is likewise delivered to your followers.
 The action of reblogging or favouriting another post is always public.

-Any of the information we collect from you may be used to provide the core functionalities of EUNOMIA toolkit and its further development.
-We rely on your consent as the lawful basis for doing this.
+We rely on your consent as the lawful basis for processing your data.
+Any of the information and personal data we collect from you may be used to provide the core functionalities of EUNOMIA toolkit.

 Note, the administrator of this EUNOMIA instance reserves the right to remove a post/ toot and ultimately delete an account, after giving suitable warnings, when there are abusive or inappropriate posts/ toots.

 We will pseudonymise and where possible anonymise the data you provide us to the extent possible when and if they will be used, removing all personally identifiable information where appropriate.
-We will only collect and process data that is strictly necessary for running the research, for our internal processing, administrative purposes, and to enable us to contact you if we require further information.
+We will only collect and process data that is strictly necessary for running the project.

 We will make a good faith effort to: